gabesean/public-journal/README.md

 This app uses a MongoDB atlas cluster for the database, in the root `index.js` there two important environment variables, `MONGO_KEY` and `CRYPT_KEY`.
 You would need to provide your own mongoDB auth key, or edit the code to provide a local MongoDB database instead.
 The `CRYPT_KEY` is used to encrypt the user sessions and save them to a local storage.

-Finally, use `npm run start` to serve up your local dev server.
+Finally, use `npm run dev` to serve up your local dev server.

 **NOTE:** The `package.json` start command currently consists of using [nodemon](https://nodemon.io) to start up the server.
 If you have a preferred way to start the node server, go right ahead!